 The word “Gnarly” gets a bad rap.
-It can mean “bad” or “dangerous” but can also be exciting, which is why surfers often use the term to describe the waves they tackle.
-Much like surfers challenging the waves, National Get Gnarly Day challenges us to put some gnarliness into everything we do.
+It can mean “bad” or “dangerous” but can also be exciting.
+Surfers often use the term to describe the waves they tackle.
+Much like surfers challenging the waves, Get Gnarly Day challenges us to put some gnarliness into everything we do.

 Five Sure Ways to Add Gnarliness to Your Life

-- Find a gnarly new style.
-Redecorate a room in the house or find a fresh new hair style.
+4. Find a gnarly new style.
+Redecorate a room in the house or find a fresh new hairstyle.
 Both can revitalize an attitude and an outlook on life.
 Gather a group of friends and take turns helping paint a room in each other’s home a gnarly color.
 The gnarly part?
 The homeowner doesn’t get to pick the color.
 Be kind, though.
 Turn around is fair play.
 Apply the same idea to hairstyles or makeovers.

 5. Throw a gnarly party.
 Celebrate all this gnarliness!
 It’s something to share, so be sure to let the enthusiasm show.
 Invite those new friends to fully incorporate them into your gnarly social circle.
 Show off the stamps in your gnarly passport and take lots of pictures to document for National Get Gnarly Day!

 In 2016, Whirlpool Corporation launched a campaign to put some “gNARliness” into everything they did as a way to encourage their employees to get excited about reaching goals and satisfying customers.
 The “NAR” in “gNARliness” had special meaning, representing their North American Region.
 When the campaign kicked off, the employees’ response was overwhelming.
 As a result, Whirlpool Corporation wanted to share this gnarliness by creating National Get Gnarly Day.

 The Registrar at National Day Calendar approved the day in June of 2016.